 4. Remove the background and optimize your photos

 The general rule in product photography is that the background should neither conflict with or distract the viewer from the product, which is why removing the background works wonders!

 There are a couple of ways to do this, but the most accurate way is to do it manually using the pen tool in Adobe Photoshop.
 Stay away from automatic algorithm-based tools like the magic wand, because they’ll often leaves parts of the background or cut into the product.

-Check out this video on how the pen tool works — it’ll take some time to get the hang of how it moves, but practice makes perfect!
+Using the pen tool will take some time to get the hang of how it moves, but practice makes perfect!
 Put simply, you want to use the pen tool to create a ‘path’ around your product, which will be a lot easier to do if you shoot against a white backdrop.
 You can then select the product to isolate it from the background.
 Click here for a step by step tutorial on how to do this.